 With strategic marketing efforts that include professional photography, you’re giving your audience the opportunity to retain 65% more of the information you present, versus just using text alone.
-By using personal branding imagery, you’re creating a connection to your audience by introducing them to you through your imagery.
+By using personal branding imagery, you’re creating a connection with your audience by introducing them to you through your imagery.
 Your audience is more likely to remember the information you present, as well as remember your face when thinking about who to call for your service.

-Using your brand visuals to communicate your lifestyle is a powerful way to create resonance in your potential clients.
-Your aesthetic, or the visual rules you create for your brand, build a bridge between you and your client that gives them a reason to spend their money with you time and time again.
+Using your brand visuals to communicate your lifestyle is a powerful way to create resonance with your potential clients.
+Your aesthetic, or the visual rules you create for your brand, builds a bridge between you and your client that gives them a reason to spend their money with you time and time again.
 Brand loyalty is not built on savvy marketing efforts alone, it’s built on the knowledge that you genuinely care about your clientele.

 Showcasing your brand aesthetic, or your lifestyle can be tricky, since individuals are not reduced to singular interests, but creating an identity for your brand that combines your personal interests with that of your ideal client can go a long way.

-My recent client, Alicia Elatassi, combined her love of empowering women, fashion, and travel to create a visionary boutique that doubles as a meeting place for like minded women to gather and host workshops.
-Thinking Boutique is a compelling brand that showcases Alicia’s style expertise, and uses her jet setting lifestyle to bring back unique handmade items from around the world.
+My recent client, Alicia Elatassi, combined her love of empowering women, fashion, and travel to create a visionary boutique that doubles as a meeting place for like-minded women to gather and host workshops.
+Thinking Boutique is a compelling brand that showcases Alicia’s style expertise and uses her jet-setting lifestyle to bring back unique handmade items from around the world.
 Alicia loves to spoil the women who meet and learn in her shop, and these treasures from around the world are how she does that, making every gift from Thinking Boutique truly one of a kind.

 Brand photography is more than just beautiful images.
 Having a plan for how your images will be used, allows you to create the exact imagery that you need for your marketing to be effective.
 Not all images can be formatted to fit every platform, and knowing that before you build your image catalog will save you time and money.
 Website imagery should be photographed with your design in mind.
-Will you be using your personal branding images as a page headers?
-If so, they will need space for page titles, subtext and call-to-action buttons.
+Will you be using your personal branding images as page headers?
+If so, they will need space for page titles, subtext, and call-to-action buttons.
 They will also need to be sized appropriately, depending on your specific website.
 Page headers, blog headers, blog post images, and personal avatars all have specific dimensions that need to be taken into consideration before the photos are taken.
-Some of these images may be able to be repurposed for your social media posts and marketing posts, but the content of ad specific images is an important factor to consider.
+Some of these images may be able to be repurposed for your social media posts and marketing posts, but the content of ad-specific images is an important factor to consider.